sgreben/tj/README.md

 The fields available to the template are specified in the [`line` struct](cmd/tj/main.go#L19).

-Some templates are pre-defined and can be specified via `-template NAME`:
+Some templates are pre-defined and can be used via `-template NAME`:

 | Name       | Template                                     |
 |------------|----------------------------------------------|